 With a population of more than 28,000 students including 4,000 international students from over 150 countries, Birmingham is one of the largest international student communities in the UK.
 We support International Students by familiarising them with the UK educational system and helping them to develop their academic English.

-The School of History and Cultures offers a unique range of undergraduate and postgraduate study and research opportunities.
-It builds on the strengths of its constituent Departments: History, the Department of African Studies and Anthropology, Classics, Ancient History and Archaeology and the Ironbridge Institute for Cultural Heritage.
+The School of History and Cultures offers a unique range of postgraduate research opportunities.
+It builds on the strengths of its constituent Departments: History, African Studies and Anthropology, Classics, Ancient History and Archaeology, and the Ironbridge Institute for Cultural Heritage.

-Although currently the School offers programmes from its constituent parts, the new school and college environment provides the opportunity to look ahead to the future, to take advantage of new opportunities and directions in historical and cultural research and teaching.
-Our departments have top class research and teaching scores, supported by staff who are renowned in their fields.
+The School environment provides the opportunity to take advantage of new opportunities and directions in historical and cultural research and teaching.
+Each Department has top class research and teaching scores, supported by staff who are renowned in their fields.